django/deps/draft/simplified-routing-syntax.rst

 We might also consider including `a regex converter <http://stackoverflow.com/questions/5870188/does-flask-support-regular-expressions-in-its-url-routing>`_.

-Furthermore, an interface for implementating custom converters should exist.
+Furthermore, an interface for implementing custom converters should exist.
 We could use the same API as Flask's ``BaseConverter`` for this purpose.
 The registration of custom converters could be handled as a Django setting, ``CUSTOM_URL_CONVERTERS``.
 The default set of converters should probably